F0lak/dm_open_ref/ref/atom/var/overlays.md

 data types that may be used as overlays are icons, icon states (text strings), objects, and object types.
 When an icon state is used, the corresponding image in the object\'s icon is displayed.
-When another object is used as an overlay, a static \"snapshot\" of the object is taken at the time when the overlay is created.
+When another object is used as an overlay, a static "snapshot" of the object is taken at the time when the overlay is created.
 Future changes to the object will not change the appearance of the overlay, except that in some cases the overlay may inherit things from the base object like its